Maurin of the Moors

 Maurin of the Moors (French: Maurin des Maures) is a 1932 French comedy film directed by André Hugon and starring Antonin Berval, Jean Aquistapace and Nicole Vattier.
 It is based on Jean Aicard's 1908 novel of the same name.
-It was followed by a sequel The Illustrious Maurin in 1933.
+In 1933, it was followed by a sequel The Illustrious Maurin, also directed by Hugon and starring Berval, Vattier and Aquistapace.